Crown-Commercial-Service/digitalmarketplace-api/README.md

 make test-flake8
 ```

-To re-create the test database (this is a useful troubleshooting step if you are having issues with the test database):
+To re-create an empty test database without migrations (this is a useful troubleshooting step if you are having issues with the test database):

 ```
 make test-bootstrap